wgjuher/SilkDoubleLocal/README.md

 ### No translations appearing in-game
 - Check BepInEx console for mod loading messages and "[TRANSLATION]" entries
-- Ensure the game has Russian localization files installed
+- Ensure the game has the configured second language localization files installed
 - Verify you're interacting with content from processed sheets (currently Bonebottom)
 - Check that delayed patching completed successfully (look for "Delayed Harmony patches applied successfully!")

-### Missing Russian translations
+### Missing second language translations
-- Some keys may not have Russian translations available
+- Some keys may not have translations available in the configured language
 - The mod will show `<перевод не найден>` for missing translations
 - Check the log file for detailed translation attempts